BorislavChernev/BorislavChernev/README.md

 <section>

   I'm a Student from Bulgaria, who loves coding and is currently studying at SoftUni (Software University) and working as a video editor for [**@MyStreamingBrother**](https://www.youtube.com/c/MyStreamingBrother).
 I mainly code in C#.
 In 2022 I fell in love with Unity, HTML, CSS and JavaScript.
 Currently learning C# and JavaScript.
-My Goals for this year are to learn <s>Unity Engine</s>, JavaScript, React and Redux.
+My Goals for this year are to learn <s>Unity Engine</s>, <s>HTML & CSS</s>, JavaScript, React and Redux.
 I also have a hobby which is creating digital art by using Adobe Photoshop.<br> You can checkout my instagram art page [**@bbmicroworlds**](https://www.instagram.com/bbmicroworlds/).

 <!-- - 🌱 I’m currently learning: **SoftUni C# Pathway**